What is Neighbourhood Renewal?

 Evaluation of Neighbourhood Renewal

-In the original Neighbourhood Renewal People and Place Strategy a commitment was given to carry out and publish an interim and final evaluation.
+In the Neighbourhood Renewal People and Place Strategy 2003, a commitment was given to carry out and publish an interim and final evaluation.
 This Evaluation of Neighbourhood Renewal determined the extent to which the policy was meeting its objectives.
-The delivery model, overall impact and the lessons learned from the Neighbourhood Renewal programme is important - particularly for the Councils as they take forward their plans and policies for tackling deprivation through Community Planning.
+The delivery model, overall impact and the lessons learned from the Neighbourhood Renewal programme has been important - particularly for the Councils as they take forward their plans and policies for tackling deprivation through Community Planning.

-If you have any queries please contact Neighbourhood Renewal Unit.
+If you have any queries please contact Neighbourhood Renewal Business Innovation Team.